biomathlab/PDElearning/PDEFIND/README.md

-This file contains the code to perform the PDE learning aspect of our study.
+This folder contains the code to perform the PDE learning aspect of our study.

 PDE_find_properror_sf_pruning.ipynb - ipython notebook to run PDE-FIND implementations.
 In the second cell, the variable "comp_str"specifies which denoising strategy one wishes to use (nn, finite_differences, or splines) and the variable "model_str" specifies which model one wants to consider (diffadv, fisher, fisher_nonlin).
 The third cell then updates other various aspects of the study, as detailed throughout the paper.